bespoke-silicon-group/hb_hammerbench/apps/pagerank/README.md

 # Instructions

-0. `make -f common.mk setup`: Downloads GAPBS, GraphIt and performs required builds
+0. `make -f common.mk setup`: Downloads GAPBS, GraphIt and performs required builds.
-1. `make -f common.mk all-graphs`: Downloads all graphs and convert to .el format
+1. `make -f common.mk all-graphs`: Downloads all graphs and convert to .el format.
 2. Edit [tests.mk](tests.mk) to specify which tests to run.
+3. `make generate`: Generates all test directories.
-3. `make <goal> -j <parallel jobs>`: To run all tests.
+4. `make <goal> -j <parallel jobs>`: To run all tests.
 Common goals are `exec` `stats` and `pc-histogram`.
-4. Profit.
+5. Profit.

 I've set this up with more small graphs than big graphs.
 The goal is to run a lot of little graphs to verify correctness and get some